Tips for spring cleaning your life

-We often eat without thinking thanks to distractions like the television, smart phones and newspapers, or eating on the run.
+We often eat without thinking thanks to distractions like the tv, smartphones and newspapers, or eating on the run.
 As a result, we can wind up overeating because we forget to pay attention to our true hunger signals.
 As well as eating without distraction, the ‘mindful eating movement’ encourages people to chew each bite slowly and really taste every mouthful of food.
 Recent US research suggests this strategy can be an effective way to promote improved eating patterns and weight management.

 Spring clean your activity

 1. Enjoy a balance

 You’re much more likely to be physically active regularly if you find a way of being active that you genuinely enjoy, but doing too much of one type of exercise may lead to joint pain or injury.
 The best ‘activity plan’ is one that focuses on aerobic activity and strength training, with some balance and flexibility work added in for good measure.
 So, be on the lookout for new activities that complement your current activities.
 “If you do a lot of running, Pilates is a good idea because it helps strengthen the core muscles that can help to reduce running-related injuries,” says exercise physiologist Dr Nathan Johnson.
 Other great matches include swimming and weight training, yoga and cycling, and walking and circuit training.

 2. Commit to a goal

 “Set SMART goals – specific, measurable, attainable, relevant and time-based,” says Dr Johnson.
 “Setting yourself a goal like, ‘In eight weeks’ time, I want to be able to run for 30 minutes without stopping,’ or ‘I’ll complete a fun run by December,’ is more likely to make you stick to healthier lifestyle choices.”

 3. Hire an expert